 Visit: Renew your enrolment

-The Medical Council has changed Professional Competence requirements for the 2020-2021 year.
-You can read the full announcement from the Medical Council here (PDF)
+The Medical Council has changed Professional Competence requirements for the 2021-2022 year.
+You can read the Medical Council/COVID-19 updates here (see Section Regulation and CPD).

 The requirements outlined above will be kept under review in light of a protracted pandemic and the Medical Council will keep the COVID-19 section of their website updated with the latest information